 Case Study written by Tom Hall, Sales Engineer.

 Premises with water services and wet cooling systems are at risk of harbouring legionella, a bug that’s common in the environment.
 But arm yourself with the facts, and you, your staff and the public will be safe.

 Legionella bacteria are common in natural water courses such as rivers and ponds.
 Since legionella are widespread in the environment, they may contaminate and grow in other water systems such as cooling towers and hot and cold water services.

 They survive low temperatures and thrive at temperatures between 20-45 deg C if the conditions are right, for example, if a supply of nutrients is present such as rust, sludge, scale, algae and other bacteria.
 They are killed by higher temperatures.

 What are my duties under the law?

 Under general health and safety law, you have to consider the risks from legionella that may affect your staff or members of the public, and take suitable precautions.
 As an employer or a person in control of the premises you must:

-Keep records and check that what has been done is effective; and
+- Keep records and check that what has been done is effective;

 If a person working under your control and direction is treated as self-employed for tax and national insurance purposes, they may nevertheless be your employee for health and safety purposes.
 You may need therefore to take appropriate action to protect them.